HNU-WQW/LFSSMam/README.md

 ### Datasets

 1. We use UrbanLF datasets, including both UrbanLF_Real and UrbanLF_Syn.
-Please refer to [UrbanLF](https://github.com/HAWKEYE-Group/UrbanLF) for dataset.

     Note: The central and peripheral views need to be extracted from the original data set and grayscale values processed on RGB labels

-2. We also provide the processed datasets we use here（only UrbanLF_Syn）: [Google Drive Link](https://ufile.io/0o862owh)
+2. We provide the processed datasets we use here（only UrbanLF_Syn）: [UrbanLF_Syn_processed](https://ufile.io/0o862owh)

 3. If you are using your own datasets, please orgnize the dataset folder in the following structure:
     ```shell